michaelklishin/quartzite/doc/guides/triggers.md

----
-title: "Quartzite, a powerful Clojure scheduling library: defining triggers and schedules"
+# Quartzite, a powerful Clojure scheduling library: defining triggers and schedules
-layout: article
----

-## About this guide

 This guide covers: